 This can include general self-help material such as books and guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
-I have been working in psychology for almost 20 years, specialising in anxiety and finding that self-help is enough for most people.
+I have worked in psychology for almost 20 years, specialising in anxiety and finding that self-help is enough for most people.

 Step 2: Psychological Anxiety Treatment.

 You might attend a psychologist for CBT- Cognitive Behavioural Therapy.
 CBT is the most well-known anxiety treatment.
-However, CBT works best for what is known as cortex based anxiety.
-This means that it works best for anxiety primarily due to your thinking brain, i.e. your thought processes and worries.
+However, CBT works best for what is known as cortex-based anxiety.
+This means that it works best for anxiety primarily due to your thinking brain, i.e. your thoughts and worries.

-However, if you find that your anxiety can arise for seemingly no reason or get anxious in the same situations, you might have what is known as amygdala based anxiety; this occurs mostly where you experience anxiety automatically or in situations where your brain has remembered to be anxious.
+However, if you find that your anxiety can arise for seemingly no reason or get anxious in the same situations, you might have what is known as amygdala-based anxiety; this occurs mainly where you experience anxiety automatically or in situations where your brain has remembered to be anxious.

-Amygdala based anxiety requires a different type of treatment, one which focuses on helping you to unlearn the stress response in situations where you experience anxiety.
+Amygdala-based anxiety requires a different type of treatment, focusing on helping you unlearn the stress response in situations where you experience anxiety.

-I found that many people benefit from receiving both types of anxiety treatments, which is why I cover both in my online self-help course.
+Many people benefit from both types of anxiety treatments, which is why I cover both in my online self-help course.

-You might have been offered an SSRI that stands for Selective Serotonin Reuptake Inhibitors.
+You might have been offered an SSRI which stands for Selective Serotonin Reuptake Inhibitors.
 Still, the first point of treatment is generally therapy, as opposed to medication.
-SSRI’s usually take about 4 to 6 weeks before they ‘kick in’ and help treat your anxiety by increasing your serotonin levels.
+SSRIs usually take about 4 to 6 weeks before they ‘kick in’ and help treat your anxiety by increasing your serotonin levels.

 You might also have heard of these medications being shortened to ‘benzos.’
 They can quickly help with the physical symptoms of anxiety for some people, as they act as a sedative.
-They can be highly addictive, and these should be used short term only.
+They can be highly addictive, and these should only be used short-term.